simai/sf-vscode/README.md

-# VS Code Extension for SF5
+# VS Code Extension for SF

 ## Running the Extension for Debugging